-knives or weapons
+- knives or weapons

-alcohol
+- alcohol

-illegal drugs
+- •illegal drugs

-stolen items
+- stolen items

-tobacco and cigarette papers
+- tobacco and cigarette papers

-fireworks
+- •fireworks

-pornographic images
+- pornographic images

-any article that the member or to commit an offence, or to call

-•any article that the member of staff reasonably suspects has been, or is likely to be, used: to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).
+- •any article that the member of staff reasonably suspects has been, or is likely to be, used: to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).

-•Headteachers and authorised staff can also search for any item banned by the school rules which has been identified in the rules as an item which may be searched for.
+- •Headteachers and authorised staff can also search for any item banned by the school rules which has been identified in the rules as an item which may be searched for.